 -

-beijing secrete - fabrication + design
+beijing secret - fabrication + design

 (2017) Layers of secrecy conceal a special collection of wine hidden within a private cellar behind a hidden door.